 There are several companies that will help you consolidate your debt, from banks to online lenders.
 Many companies will give you an interest rate based on your credit score, but some lenders recognize that your credit score does not define you.
 For example, Upstart looks at your education, employment and several other factors in an attempt to offer you the best rates possible, even if you don’t have a lot of credit history.

 #protip: Protect your credit score while comparing options.
 Some lenders may do a hard credit check during the application, which can negatively impact your credit score.
+You can explore loan options with Upstart for free, without any impact to your credit score here.

 Step 4: Choose the best option for you